nathan-a-macleod/TWS-TerminalWindowingSystem/README.md

 * This Wikipedia page is very helpful (Unicode Characters): https://en.wikipedia.org/wiki/Box-drawing_character

-## Here is a list of planned apps, and how close they are to being completed:
+## Here is a list of apps, and how close they are to being completed:
 * Terminal Shell (Mostly Completed - [things like autocomplete, etc aren't implemented yet])
 * Default System Text Editor (Not started)
 * Software Planning Tool (Half finished)
 * File Manager (Not started)
+* Help Page (Mostly completed)
 * Settings (Not Started - [For changing things like default system colors, etc])

 ## Here is a list of potential ideas for the future:
-* HELP PAGE
 * Calendar
 * Web Browser
 * Email Client